 AAC Treatment Options are Available Nationwide

-AAC has addiction treatment centers located throughout the US.
-To learn more about our top-rated drug and alcohol rehab programs, browse our locations or call +1 (888) 341-7785 to speak with an admissions navigator to receive assistance.
+AAC has addiction treatment centers located throughout the U.S. To learn more about our top-rated drug and alcohol rehab programs, browse our locations or call to speak with an admissions navigator to receive assistance.

-It’s up to you to cover the remaining costs after your Kaiser Permanente plan pays its portion of any covered treatment.
+If your Kaiser insurance policy does not cover all your rehab expenses, it’s important not to let that stop you from getting treatment.
+You don’t have to use the insurance when you decide to check into drug and alcohol facility.
 The total of these out-of-pocket costs can vary based on many factors, but some treatment programs may have one or more options to help you afford recovery help, such as:

 - Payment plans: Rehab programs may offer payment plans where you arrange to spread out the total cost over regular payment installments, to make the financial burden more manageable.
 Be sure to look at interest rates and other details of the plan.